 In 2000, Roth became President of the California College of the Arts and led an effort to revise the school's curriculum to emphasize interdisciplinary work and liberal learning.
 The school added new academic programs, including undergraduate degrees in community arts, creative writing, visual studies and animation, as well as master’s programs in curatorial practice, visual criticism, design, writing and architecture.
 His legacy there includes the development of the Center for Art and Public Life, which fosters community partnerships in the San Francisco Bay area and models ways art can benefit underserved urban neighborhoods and their schools, and the strengthening of the Wattis Institute for Contemporary Arts, which has developed an international reputation for its exhibitions and public programs.
 In 2006, the San Francisco Chronicle noted that CCA had evolved into “one of the most progressive arts education institutions in the country.”

 Since becoming president of Wesleyan, Roth has undertaken a number of initiatives that have energized the curriculum and helped to make a Wesleyan education more affordable.
-These include a commitment to tying tuition increases to inflation and a three-year degree program that can save families as much as $50,000.
+These include more closely aligning tuition increases with inflation, and a three-year degree program that can save families as much as $50,000.
 He has eliminated loans for the neediest students, replacing them with grants, and ensured that other students receiving financial aid are able to graduate without a heavy burden of debt.

 Under Roth, the University has opened the Allbritton Center for the Study of Public Life, and a new home for the College of Letters, Art History and the Career Center.
 He has overseen the launch of four new interdisciplinary colleges emphasizing advanced research and cohort building: the College of the Environment, the College of Film and the Moving Image, the College of East Asian Studies and the College of Integrative Sciences.
 Another new initiative, The Shapiro Creative Writing Center, brings together students and faculty seriously engaged in writing, while the Patricelli Center for Social Entrepreneurship builds capacity for developing organizations that address major social issues.